Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

     4. As a First Time Visitor , I want to be able to contact the organisation to find out more details and join.

         - The Contact Us page allows the user to email the studio.
 Alternatively , the studio's address and phone contacts also allow them to either plan a visit or call the studio.
         - Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
-This is to ensure the user does not feel entrapped and always has a link to coonect to without having to scroll back upto the navigation bar.
+This is to ensure the user does not feel entrapped and always has a link to connect to without having to scroll back upto the navigation bar.
 <br>
 <br>